Students taking 4 or fewer credits are charged at the resident rate.

 Refund processing is automatic for students who officially drop courses by the semester deadlines, which can be found on the Dates and Deadlines calendar at www.uaa.alaska.edu/records/calendar.

 Students are responsible for reading the academic calendar and being aware of the published refund deadlines for their particular classes.
 The date of official drop activity determines eligibility for a refund.

 If there is a refund due to the student and tuition was paid by credit card, the credit card account will be credited.
 If tuition was paid by cash or check, a refund check will be mailed to the student's address of record.
 Refunds will not be issued for amounts of less than $5.

 Financial aid is available to qualified students at UAA.
-Financial aid is any grant, scholarship, loan, tuition assistance or employment opportunity with the express purpose of assisting students with educational-related expenses.
+Financial aid is any grant, scholarship, loan, tuition assistance or employment opportunity with the express purpose of assisting students with education-related expenses.
 Financial aid is available only to degree-seeking students enrolled in eligible programs.
 Not all certificates are eligible programs.
 Non-degree-seeking students are not eligible for financial aid.

-Financial aid funding comes primarily from four sources: the federal government, state government, colleges and universities, and private organizations.
+Financial aid funding comes primarily from four sources: the federal government, the state government, colleges and universities, and private organizations.
 Descriptions of the aid programs, eligibility requirements, application procedures and award amounts are outlined on the Office of Student Financial Assistance website at www.uaa.alaska.edu/financialaid.
 Additional financial aid resources are available at www.studentaid.ed.gov and www.acpe.alaska.gov.
-Information about UAA Scholarships is available at www.uaa.alaska.edu/scholarships.
+Information about UAA scholarships is available at www.uaa.alaska.edu/scholarships.

 Students who wish to be considered for assistance from most aid programs administered by UAA must complete a Free Application for Federal Student Aid (FAFSA) annually.
 The FAFSA should be completed online at www.fafsa.gov.